 Tea and a sandwich were definitely a boost to my morale.
-And Mrs. Hodges found me a head scarf and some unmatched but serviceable gloves, which would protect my left hand.
+On top of this, Mrs Hodges found me a head scarf and some unmatched but serviceable gloves, which would protect my left hand.
 Also a pillow case I could use to carry what few things I might acquire.
 I saw a rather torn men's shirt without a collar.
 The cloth was decent quality and the rips were fixable.